 I got this watch in a batch from a collector to take a look at.
 Sadly, two of the four watches were too far gone but this is one of the two watches that could be saved.

-It’s a Cauny dress watch with an AS 1950/1951 movement which dates it to the late 1960s or early 1970s.
-Looking at the style of the dial, I’d say early 1970s.
+It’s a Cauny dress watch with an AS 1950/1951 movement that dates it to the late 1960s or early 1970s.
+Looking at the style of the dial, I’d say the early 1970s.
 The watch didn’t run because it was impossible to wind.

 Usually, you need to remove the power from the mainspring before you disassemble a movement.
 In this case, that isn’t necessary because it’s impossible to wind the watch.

 The crown turns, but you can feel the watch snap back to the original position as soon as you let go of the crown.
 That suggests a problem in the winding assembly.

 Remove the balance, the balance cock, and the pallet fork and store them somewhere safe.